Arjun-G-Ravi/AI-Notes/04_NLP/03_Word Embeddings.md

 Here, we use neural network to learn a way to represent words as vectors.
 Here, we use various features to represent the words.

 ## Word Embeddings
+In Natural Language Processing (NLP), embeddings are vector representations of words or tokens that capture their semantic and syntactic properties.
+Instead of treating words as discrete symbols, embeddings allow us to manipulate them as continuous vectors in a high-dimensional space, revealing hidden patterns and relationships.

 Word embeddings are distributed representations of words in a vector space, where words with similar meanings are represented by similar vectors.
-These vector representations are used to capture the semantic and syntactic relationships between words.
 These embeddings can be learned by eating up a large corpus of text data.

 - It refers to the process of representing categorical data, such as words, as continuous vectors in a lower-dimensional space.
 - Visualising this on an n-dimensional graph will reveal that similar items will be grouped together.